typst/typst/docs/reference/styling.md

 achieve many different effects.
 But they still limit you to what is predefined in Typst.
 For maximum flexibility, you can instead write a show rule that defines how to format an element from scratch.
-To write such a show rule, replace the set rule behind the colon with an arbitrary [function]($type/function).
+To write such a show rule, replace the set rule after the colon with an arbitrary [function]($type/function).
 This function receives the element in question and can return arbitrary content.
 Different [fields]($scripting/#fields) are available on the element passed